Mobility-Aware Cache Framework for Scalable LLM-Based Human Mobility Simulation: Evaluation

 \subsection{Evaluation of decoding results via LLMs}

+\textbf{RQ2:} \textit{Can the decoded trajectories preserve profile consistency and mobility behavioral coherence?} Beyond quantitative metrics, we further assess decoded trajectories from two further angles: (1) profile consistency, whether the generated mobility activities align with the user's profile, and (2) mobility behavioral coherence, whether the generated sequence remains temporally, spatially, and semantically consistent after latent-space decoding.

-In addition to evaluating overall performance, we also ensure that the mobility activities decoded from the cache are behaviorally reasonable.
-To this end, we use an LLM (i.e., GPT-4o) as an evaluator to assess the quality of decoded results produced by our method and by \name{} w/o LE.
-Specifically, we first input the user's profile and its decoded mobility activity sequence into the LLM.
-We then prompt the LLM to determine whether the mobility activity sequence is plausible for that individual (i.e., a binary yes/no judgment).
-We finally compute the percentage of "yes."
-Experiments show that 91\% of decoded sequences generated by our method are considered appropriate by the LLM, compared to only 82\% for \name{} w/o LE.
-This result shows that the latent-space evaluator can guide cache path selection and confirms that our decoder produces reasonable mobility activity sequences.
+To evaluate profile consistency, we employ an external LLM evaluator~\cite{liu2023g, zheng2023judging}.
+For each sample, the evaluator is provided with the user profile and the decoded mobility activity sequence, and is asked to determine whether the sequence is plausible for that individual.
+We then compute the proportion of sequences receiving a positive judgment.
+The results show that 91\% of the trajectories generated by our method are considered consistent with the associated user profiles, compared with 82\% for \name{} w/o LE.
+This improvement suggests that the latent-space evaluator effectively guides cache-path selection and helps preserve profile-aware behavioral patterns during decoding.

+To evaluate semantic consistency under latent recombination, we add an experiment on behavioral coherence.
+We compare \name{} with a random-recombination baseline that merges latent embeddings without any compatibility check.
+An independent LLM evaluator judges whether each generated trajectory is coherent as a whole, temporally, spatially, and semantically.
+Our method achieves a coherence rate of 87.5\%, substantially higher than the 52.0\% obtained by random recombination.
+These results indicate that the proposed latent-space evaluation mechanism preserves meaningful behavioral structure and mitigates the semantic inconsistencies that may arise from unconstrained latent recombination.